DureSameen/Modules/README.md

 # Module_Trust and Module_Ogranization

  Independent modules that connect to on premises client web api for all data related operations.
+They contains telerik grid control for example.

  # Setup Project
  This is the installer that take and save Customer secret key.